-All jewellery sold by Adalise is produced using 925 Sterling silver, is tested and hallmarked by the London Assay Office and therefore comply with all UK Assay legislation for British sterling silver.
+All jewellery sold by Adalise is produced using 925 Sterling silver, is tested and hallmarked by the London Assay Office where applicable and therefore complies with all UK Assay legislation for British sterling silver.

 Sterling silver is often characterized as pure silver, when in fact it is a silver alloy.
 Pure silver, also called fine silver, is defined as 99.9% pure but is generally too soft for most uses.
 Therefore, sterling silver contains 92.5% by mass of silver and 7.5% by mass of other metals, usually copper.
 The addition of the base metal gives it strength whilst preserving the malleability and beauty of the precious metal.

-In the U.K. there are strict hallmarking laws and all imported items over 7.78gms in weight must be hallmarked at one of the four Assay Offices.
+In the U.K. there are strict hallmarking laws and all jewellery items over 7.78gms in weight must be hallmarked at one of the four Assay Offices in the U.K.

 Sterling silver contains copper, which adds hardness to silver.
 However, it also creates a tendency for silver jewellery to tarnish.
 Tarnish is a darkening that occurs when sterling silver reacts with the environment and every day substances.
 To keep sterling silver in pristine condition and to ensure longevity, think of caring for your sterling silver as preventative maintenance.

 Avoid exposing your jewellery to harsh chemicals such as chlorine, household cleaners, cosmetics, hair spray, and perfume.